Litespeed: Road

 T-Series: The titanium T-Series includes award-winning T1 (formerly the Archon), the T3, T5, and the T7 which was introduced in 2013.
 The T1sl replaces the T1 in 2016.
 It is 15% lighter than the 2015 T1.

 L-Series: The carbon L-Series was introduced in 2012.
 Litespeed has four L-Series bikes: L1R, L1 (SRAM Red), Li2, and L3 (Ultegra).
 The L-Series is an all-around road racing bike, with an asymmetrical frame, and UCI-approved.

 C-Series: The carbon C-Series was introduced in 2008.
 Litespeed has four C-Series bikes: C1R, C1 (Dura-Ace), Ci2, and C3 (Ultegra).
 The C-Series is an aerodynamic road bike series.

 M-Series: Litespeed has two M-Series bikes: M1 and M3.
 The M-Series are built to exceed the demands of training and racing, day in and day out, with design features that are unheard-of at this price point.

 Non-Current Titanium Models: Classic, Ultimate, Catalyst, Vortex, Nachez, Tuscany, Liege, Palmares, Arenberg, Siena, Ghisallo, Veneto, Solano, Firenze, Teramo, Bella, Ardennes, Archon, Niota, Icon, Xicon, Tachyon, Blade, Appalachian.

 Aluminum Models: Sirius, Avior, Mira, Vela, Palio, Hyperion, Capella.
 Aluminum frames first introduced in 2002, remained in production until approximately 2010.
 These models included titanium wrapped, carbon forks and seat stays.

 Carbon Models: The Pavia carbon frame was introduced in 2005.
 Actually a rebadged PedalForce frame.
 Discontinued after 2006.

 Mountain

-Pinhoti SL: Named after the rugged trail system in Georgia, The Pinhoti SL is the perfect titanium hardtail.
-Whether geared or singlespeed, it has amazing vertical compliance with perfect torsional rigidity.
-Compact rear-center and shorter wheelbase create an agile platform for quick and responsive handling.
-Elevated seat stays yield more support and stability for a balanced center.
+Pinhoti SL: Named after the rugged trail system in Georgia, The Pinhoti SL is a titanium hardtail.

 Citico: Named after the Citico Creek Wilderness in Southeastern Tennessee, the pro-grade, Archon-inspired Citico is the first MTB frame to use a T1 engineered 6Al/4V, 6-sided and flared top tube and an oversized bi-axially ovalized down tube to maximize steering feedback, accuracy, and front end stiffness.
 Compatible with both 26" and 650b wheels.

 Pisgah: Geometry identical to the Citico, the Pisgah puts Litespeed performance into service for any cross-country, single-speed, or urban MTB build.
 Compatible with both 26" and 650b wheels.

 Sewanee: A full-suspension cross country race bike, the latest Sewanee features 90 mm of rear travel in a cold-worked 3Al/2.5V titanium frame.
 Compatible with both 26" and 650b wheels.

 Cohutta: Features the industry's first 29er-specific titanium tubeset.